pranaOS/pranaOS/docs/CONTRIBUTING.md

 # Contributing pranaOS

 # Pull Request Rules:
-- all contributions are accepted if they are usefull
+- all contributions are accepted
 - one person should open only one pull request till that pull request is closed or merged

 - opening a pull request should be like this